TERMS & CONDITIONS

 Entrant – means the Federation of Irish Sport Member organisation, Individuals and Businesses that has submitted an entry in accordance with these Terms and Conditions and the entry requirements.

-Entry – means the completed and submitted application, using the correct systems and procedures, in in accordance with these Terms and Conditions and the entry requirements.
+Entry – means the completed and submitted application, using the correct systems and procedures, in accordance with these Terms and Conditions and the entry requirements.

-Organiser – means The Federation of Irish Sport
+Organiser – means The Federation of Irish Sport.

 1. General